is a specialist, conflict-free, distribute resolution practice with a total commitment to effective solutions

 The quality of the skills dedicated to a case is far more important than the number of people.
 We provide an authoritative, highly knowledgeable, partner-led team of specialists who have considerable experience of working in frontier markets, international financial centres and offshore jurisdictions.
 We speak a number of languages.

-With a degree in Jurisprudence with German Law from Brasenose College, Oxford and a Master’s in Corporate and Commercial Law from the London School of Economics, Anastasia commenced her Training Contract at the firm in January 2019 and is currently undertaking the Legal Practice and Professional Skills Courses at the University of Law.
+Ana has a degree in Jurisprudence with German Law from Brasenose College, Oxford and a Master’s in Corporate and Commercial Law from the London School of Economics.

 Cases of note